 - Improved liquid and solid waste pollution control

 However, some challenges persist.
 Experts suggest the solution could be a safety hazard if proper measures are not inculcated into the architectural plan and its implementation over the long run.
-Thus, many real-estate developers avoid underground parking solutions due to the higher building, operational and maintenance costs involved in its construction.
+Thus, many real-estate developers avoid underground parks solutions due to the higher building, operational and maintenance costs involved in its construction.

 Automated underground parking

-Underground parking in use
+Underground car parking in use

-Professor Theo Salet, a Dutch engineering expert, advocates for underground parking to reduce the instances of theft in Singapore.
+Professor Theo Salet, a Dutch engineering expert, advocates for underground car parks to reduce the instances of theft in Singapore.
 When a partially underground bicycle parking area was built at the station he used, he started to commute with a bike that was now safely locked at a secure facility monitored by cameras.
 In Singapore, underground bicycle parking spaces are already being at railway stations.
 In the Netherlands, Professor Salet has designed one of the biggest underground bicycle parks in the world that can fit more than 5,000 bikes.
 Germany installed an underground APS way back in 2006 with 284 parking bays on four parking levels with two transfer stations and four elevators and shelf control devices.